AhmedNabil15994/WAIntegration/README.md

  # Use the facade:

  ## - Instance Facade

-  - Instace::qr()  // To fetch current qr
+   // To fetch current qr  <br />
+  - Instace::qr()
-  - Instance::status() // To Check If account status is active or disconnected
+  // To Check If account status is active or disconnected <br />
+  - Instance::status()
-  - Instance::disconnect() // Disconnect Channel Connection
+  // Disconnect Channel Connection <br />
+  - Instance::disconnect()
-  - Instance::clearInstance() // Remove Channel becareful when trying to use it
+  // Remove Channel becareful when trying to use it <br />
+  - Instance::clearInstance()
-  - Instance::clearInstanceData() // Clear all files associated with channel
+  // Clear all files associated with channel <br />
+  - Instance::clearInstanceData()

  ## - Message Facade